|Group:||Utility (Group 6)|

 |Contact:||Mr Arthur Fry|

-Average Lifespan When considering a dog, please realise that you are taking it for its lifetime.
-The Cane Corso lives up to 10 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 10 to 12 years.